Arcadian (band)

-Arcadian is a Franco-Swiss pop band.
+Arcadian was a Franco-Swiss pop band.
 It was active between 2015 and 2020.
 They released tracks on the Internet and through their participation in the fifth season of the TV talent show The Voice: La Plus Belle Voix.

 Arcadian released two albums, Arcadian, released in 2017, and Marche ou rêve, released in 2019.

 History

 Origins and beginnings (2015)

 In 2015, the members of Arcadian were sharing an apartment in the 18th arrondissement of Paris, when they started working together.
 They played on metro line 2, in bars around the capital and often where they established their headquarters: the Social Square in Paris's 3rd arrondissement.
 The band included Frenchmen Yoann Pinna, Florentin Cabezon; and Swiss Jérôme Achermann.

 Season 5 of The Voice (2016)

 They gradually found their style, posting cover videos on YouTube.
 During a rehearsal for a concert, they were spotted by a TF1 team, who invited them to audition for season 5 of The Voice: La Plus Belle Voix in 2016.
 During the blind auditions, Florent Pagny and Mika chose them.
 They later confessed to loving Mika's coaching.

 The group made it to the semi-finals before they were eliminated by public vote against.